joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/video/opinion/100000010936743/feeling-nihilistic-youre-not-alone.html

 **Iran War Live Updates: Kuwait Says Iranian Attack Has Damaged Its Main Airport**\
-`The United States and Iran both reported strikes overnight, accusing each other of being the aggressor.
-It was unclear where diplomatic efforts stand to end the war.`\
+`The United States and Iran accused each other of launching new strikes.
+President Trump told The New York Post that Iran’s supreme leader is involved in peace talks and he hopes to meet him.`\
 https://www.nytimes.com/live/2026/06/03/world/iran-war-trump-israel-lebanon

 **Times Readers Pick the 100 Greatest Living American Songwriters**\